learn-co-students/ruby-oo-relationships-practice-auto-shop-exercise-austin-web-012720/README.md

 **Mechanic**

-  - Get a list of all mechanics
+  X Get a list of all mechanics

   - Get a list of all cars that a mechanic services